 So far in H1Z1:

-- I passed dozens of people while travelling down roads, helped out other new players, and even got into a few fights here and there.
+- I passed dozens of people while traveling down roads, helped out other new players, and even got into a few fights here and there.

 - I’ve been killed by starvation, enemy player’s arrows, zombies, and the wrath of the almighty bear.